EmanueleRsp/Restaurant-Manager-in-C/README.md

 The project was evaluated with a **score of 5/5 with honours**.

 The professor specifically appreciated the **modularity** of the application and the **attention to memory management**, expecially the **fragmentation** approach used to store data in files.
-He also appreciated the **documentation** of the project, which is quite detailed, well-structured and also faces up some critical points of the application.
+He also appreciated the **documentation** of the project, which is quite detailed, well-structured and also faces up some critical points of chosen approaches.